Parking and Traffic Management

 Visitor Parking and Visitor Permits

-For those coming to campus for short term college business you may park in Lot L for short term visits.
-Security officers monitor Lot L for 'short term visitor only' parking.
+If you're coming to campus for a short-term visit, you may park in Lot L. Security officers monitor Lot L for "short-term visitor only" parking.
 Visitors may come to the security office for a visitor permit if Lot L is full.
 Additional visitor parking with a visitor permit may be available in lots K and P.

-For Visitors with prearranged campus business - please email your campus contact and ask them to arrange to have a permit emailed to you.
-Then print this permit and place it on the driver side dash making sure it is clearly visible.
+For visitors with prearranged campus business, please email your campus contact and ask them to arrange to have a permit emailed to you.
+Print the permit and place it on the driver's side dash, making sure it's clearly visible.